 Now back to learning how to make the Christmas Advent Countdown Goody Boxes Kids Craft.

-Here is all the stuff that you will need to create this fun craft (all can be found at Hobby Lobby):
+Here is all of the supplies that you will need to create this fun craft (all can be found at Hobby Lobby):

 - Colorful Craft Paper